"Repeater Success is not an oxymoron"

 They advertised "personalized" and "targeted" help for re-takers.
 I had taken their bar review and was interested in their repeat taker package because it was cheaper than tutors.
 When I called them to ask questions about the tutorial, I was transferred to what sounded like a call center.
 I was then told the re-taker program was just a repeat of bar review.
 I asked about help for repeaters and the representative said "I'm not sure".
 Was this one of the highly-skilled bar exam professionals they advertised?

-I paid a bar grader for inside information.
+I paid an ex-bar grader for inside information.
 However, what I received was law lectures and bar grades.
 My exam critiques consisted of a total score (95%) and numbers written on my answers (1, 3, 14).
 When I asked what the numbers represented, she referred me to a page in her bar review book that attached meaning to each number (ie: 14. poor analysis).
 I was expecting to get the secret to passing; instead, I was getting generic reasons why I was failing.
 With each criticism, she broadened the gap between me and them.
 She told me why I was failing, but did not teach me what to do about it.

 After paying $5,000 for a tutorial program because it included Performance Exam Preparation, the tutor told the class…”There really isn’t any way to prepare for the Performance Exam.”

 After failing the bar exam numerous times, and feeling poor and vulnerable, I asked my new tutor which of his programs was right for me.
 He emailed back this response: “Seeing as how my wife wants to remodel our kitchen this fall, I imagine it would be very much in your interest to sign up for my most expensive program right now and to consider adding on additional services later”.